Rayanworkout/Email-Spam-Detector/README.md

 ## Usage

-If you just want to run the model without training it, you can use the model that I trained.
+If you just want to run the model without training it, follow these steps.

-There is some boilerplate code inside `example_usages/main.py` to show basic usage of the model.
+There is some boilerplate code inside `example_usages/main.py` to show the basic usage.
 Note that some abstraction is made inside `spam_detector.py` to make it easier to use the model.

 ```python
 from spam_detector import SpamDetector